top of page

 Option 3: You can get a selection of pre-molded Pulley “Protection” Splints from Nice Climbs.
 Their product called “Pulley Pals” are available from Amazon for about $20.
 This option saves you time and money if this design suits you.
 The downsides are a less custom fit and a similar bulky, uncomfortable splint.

 Option 4: You can buy a ring to support your pulley.
-This may be a comfortable solution, but unfortunately it will not support the pulley as the joint (knuckle) above the compromised A2 or A4 pulley has a bigger circumference than the middle of the phalanx where the pulley lives, so you get a comfortable solution that won’t reduce the tendons to the bone or reduce the TPD - for about $82.
+This may be a comfortable solution, but unfortunately it will not support the pulley as the joint (knuckle) above the compromised A2 or A4 pulley has a bigger circumference than the middle of the phalanx where the pulley lives, so you get a comfortable solution that won’t reduce the tendons to the bone or reduce the TPD (tendon phalanx distance) - for about $82.

 Tape alone - in any configuration - is not a viable option if you want close to anatomic healing.